Learn how to roast a whole garlic bulb and instantly level up your favorite dishes with a sweeter, mellower garlic flavor.

 The best part is just how simple roasting garlic is.
 You don't even need a pan for this, just some aluminum foil.
 It is truly the best kind of kitchen technique!

 Cut the top off a whole bulb of garlic.
-Try to make sure you’ve exposed the tops of every bulb, including the ones on the sides.
-If some of them are too far down, that’s okay.
+Try to make sure you've exposed the tops of every bulb, including the ones on the sides and center.
+If some of them are too far down, that's okay.
 You can always peel them open later.

 Remove the outer skin that surrounds the whole bulb, but leave the skins of the individual cloves intact.
 Once the cloves roast, you'll be able to easily slide them out of their little pockets.